 Career Development Specialists work with students to choose majors, explore occupations, prepare and search for jobs, and connect with employers in the Tulsa community.
-While the main Career Services Office is at Southeast Campus, services are available to students at all campuses on a regularly scheduled basis.
+Career Services are available to students at all campuses on a regularly scheduled basis.
 Students may explore interests, abilities, goals, and work-related values in addition to gathering information on various occupations.
-Designed to assist students, TCC graduates and employers with their employment needs, our services also include resume writing, interview preparation, and job search assistance.
+Designed to assist students, TCC graduates and employers with their employment needs, our services also include resume review, interview preparation, and job search assistance.
 More information is available online at www.tulsacc.edu/careerservices.